 - your Internet Protocol (IP) address, device specific information, and details of which version of web browser you used; and

 - information on how you use this Website; we collect that data using cookies and page tagging techniques.

-If you are a borrower and would like to learn more about what personal data we hold and what processing we do in respect of that data, please contact us at DPO@peppergroup.co.uk and we will be happy to provide you with the relevant information.
+If you would like to learn more about what personal data we hold and what processing we do in respect of that data, please contact us at DPO@peppergroup.co.uk and we will be happy to provide you with the relevant information.

 Information Access and Disclosure

 The data we collect can only be accessed by authorised people in Pepper Group and selected third parties who provide us with website support and development services (and their sub-contractors and representatives).

 Other than to the above, we do not disclose your personal information to third parties, except as described in this Policy.